 As Palestinian writer Yasmeen el Khoudary points out, Balfour is not some discrete relic of history that exists as an item in a textbook–it’s a letter (a single run-on sentence, really) that still affects people’s lives, often in brutal, dehumanizing ways, to this very day.
 It’s still omnipresent, and it will be until the unmentioned part of the letter–the bit about how “nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine–has actually been fulfilled.
 OK, now on to my original 2015 post, with a few edits.]

 As the war went on, this feeling dovetailed very nicely with British war aims in a number of ways.
 First, London believed that siding with the WZO would help it shore up its support from America (Woodrow Wilson was thought to be sympathetic to the Zionist cause) and at the same time make things harder on Germany (by causing Jews living there to become more sympathetic to the UK).
 By November 1917 there was also the question of Russia to consider.
-London desperately wanted to keep Russia in the war despite the February Russian Revolution and the growing power of the Bolsheviks (though the Balfour letter was published in November, the October–on the Julian calendar–Revolution hadn’t happened yet).
+London desperately wanted to keep Russia in the war despite the February Russian Revolution and the growing power of the Bolsheviks (though the Balfour letter was published in November on the Gregorian calendar, the October–on the Julian calendar–Revolution hadn’t happened yet).
 They figured that since there were several (ethnic) Jews involved in the Bolshevik movement (Trotsky, obviously, being the most prominent), Russia might be inclined to stay in the fight if it were clear that a Jewish homeland in Palestine was riding on the outcome.
-That last part didn’t hold, but Zionist leaders did encourage Jews all over the world to support the Allied cause in any way they could, and that did help the war effort.
+That last part didn’t come to fruition, but Zionist leaders did encourage Jews all over the world to support the Allied cause in any way they could, and that did help the war effort.

-The other thing to consider here is the possibility of a conflict between the Balfour Declaration and the letter written by Sir Henry McMahon, then-British High Commissioner for Egypt, to Sharif Hussein of Mecca, on October 24, 1915.
+The other thing to consider here is the conflict (maybe) between the Balfour Declaration and the letter written by Sir Henry McMahon, then-British High Commissioner for Egypt, to Sharif Hussein of Mecca, on October 24, 1915.
 This was back when London was trying, through the efforts of men like McMahon and T.E.
 Lawrence, to encourage Hussein to lead a general Arab revolt against the Ottomans.
 The Middle East Institute’s Michael Collins Dunn did a four-part series (scroll down at that link and you’ll find it) on the Hussein-McMahon correspondence and its divergent interpretations that I highly recommend.